 The objective of EPAD is to develop an infrastructure that allows carrying out concept tests to accelerate early decision making in the development of candidate drugs and their possible combinations to prevent Alzheimer's disease.

-The project plans to establish a cohort of 6,000 participants and perform regular reviews, cognitive, genetic, magnetic resonance tests, and extractions of blood, saliva, urine and cerebrospinal fluid.
-Of the total of these participants, 1,500 will be invited to be part of an adaptive clinical trial.
+The project plans to establish a cohort of more than 1,000 participants and perform regular reviews, cognitive, genetic, magnetic resonance tests, and extractions of blood, saliva, urine and cerebrospinal fluid.
+Of the total of these participants, hundreds will be invited to be part of an adaptive clinical trial.

-The BBRC participates actively in the different working groups of the project, is present in its Executive Board and has already recruited more than 150 participants of the Alfa Study, with the expectation of including 200.
+BBRC participates actively in the different working groups of the project, is present in its Executive Board and has already recruited more than 200 participants of the Alfa Study, with the expectation of including 250.

 The project has a duration of 5 years and has a budget of 64 million euros.
 EPAD is funded by grant number 115736 of the Innovative Medicines Initiative, which is a joint initiative of the research and innovation program of the European Commission Horizon 2020 and the European Federation of Pharmaceutical Industries and Associations (EFPIA).